A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Introduction

 In order to situate our results, we return now to the super-Brownian case, i.e.\ $\gamma =1/2$.
 If the Brownian motion describing the spatial motion in the SBM is replaced with a general Lévy process, one obtains a measure-valued process called a super-Lévy process.
 Under certain conditions on the associated Lévy measure, the super-Lévy process has a density.
 For concreteness, we take the motion to be a symmetric $\alpha$-stable process with $\alpha \in (1,2)$.
 In this case, as shown in \cite{KS1988}, the density of a super-$\alpha$-stable process in dimension one exists and is a solution to the non-local SPDE

 Superprocesses associated to discontinuous motions do not have the compact support property.
-Rather, they exhibit the {\it instantaneous propagation of supports}: specialized to \eqref{eq_SHE_superstable}, this means that an integrable non-negative solution to \eqref{eq_SHE_superstable}, which corresponds to the density of a super-$\alpha$-stable process with finite mass, satisfies
+Rather, they exhibit {\it instantaneous propagation of supports}: specialized to \eqref{eq_SHE_superstable}, this means that an integrable non-negative solution to \eqref{eq_SHE_superstable}, which is the density of a super-$\alpha$-stable process with finite mass, satisfies

 for every $t \geq 0$, as shown in \cite{P1990} and generalized to other spatial motions in \cite{EP1991}.

 More generally, one may consider solutions to the SPDE